 Yes, all Tour de Tonka Riders must wear a helmet sticker and wristband.
 There are two stickers you will get as part of your registration packet.
 Helmet stickers must go on both the front and on the back of your helmet.
 These stickers identify you as part of Tour de Tonka.
 Wristbands will give you admission to rest stops.
 As Tour de Tonka is not a closed course, helmet stickers also help Police Department and TDT Staff identify you on the route as part of this great event.
 The stickers leave NO residue and they are totally safe for your helmet surface.
 The wristbands need to be shown to rest stop staff.
 They grant you snacks, beverages, etc. Thank you for your cooperation.

 Will there be rest stops along the route?

 Yes.
-There are 12 rest stops along the routes that include refreshments and snacks and music!
-Go to www.tourdetonka.org and click on routes to see where the rest stops are.
+There are 10 rest stops along the routes that include refreshments and snacks and music!
+Click on routes link on this page to see where the rest stops are.

 What if my bike breaks down on the route?

 Tour de Tonka is a fully supported ride.
 SAG vehicles are on patrol throughout the route, and we have bike mechanics at the start of the ride and at all rest stops.
 If your bike breaks down on the route, stay where you are and call in to Tour de Tonka HQ at 952-401-6800.
 A SAG vehicle will be along shortly to pick you up.
 In case of an emergency, call 911 immediately.

 Are bicycle trailers allowed in Tour de Tonka?

 Yes, children 5 and under in bicycle trailers ride free.